Let's start a new assignment project together, Get Exclusive Free Assistance Now!

 Standard accounting practices are derived historically and are in accordance with Generally Accepted Accounting Principles (GAAP).
 In standard cost accounting, fixed costs are eventually calculated with variable costs.

-Lifecycle assessment or LCA is a specialized form of environmental accounting that considers potential increase in environment costs that could occur through a product's lifecycle.
+Lifecycle assessment or LCA is a specialized form of environmental accounting that considers the potential increase in environmental costs that could occur through a product's lifecycle.

-This is a German-based accounting practice that provides managers information support regarding a business enterprise's optimization.
+This is a German-based accounting practice that provides managers with information support regarding a business enterprise's optimization.